bndernet/bnder-docs/docs/dwb/getting-started.md

 - `scope=` This part defines what the application is going to be.
 The argument "bot" means, that it's a bot application that you are going to invite.
 - `permissions=` The number represents the permissions the bot wants to get on your server.
-All permissions are necessary for the Task Manager in order to function properly.
+All permissions are necessary for the Discord Wellbeing in order to function properly.
 If you remove a permission, some features might not be available.

 ### Bot permissions